Updated 2 February 2022

 From 21 April, the Pfizer vaccine has been approved in Abu Dhabi as well.
 It is now being administered to eligible residents in 11 select centres across the emirates on an appointment basis only.

-Who will receive the Pfizer Vaccine in the UAE?
+Who can receive the Pfizer Vaccine in the UAE?

 Eligible citizens can take the vaccine jabs anywhere across the UAE free of cost.
 Having already permitted its use for 16 years and above, the United Arab Emirates’ Ministry of Health and Prevention (MoHAP) had approved emergency use of the Pfizer- BioNTech vaccine for the 12-15 age group on May 13, 2021.
 The approval for emergency local use of the vaccine was given after strict assessment of the outcomes of clinical trials.
 The ministry started the booking process for children’s vaccination on May 20 after completing their logistics.

 The Dubai Health Authority (DHA) has now confirmed that Pfizer- BioNTech vaccine booking slots are now open for children in the age group of 5-11 at select centres.

 However, only the following categories can walk into most vaccination centres without an appointment and get the doses on a priority basis: